 1. Cleans Your Hair & Scalp

 Your scalp produces sebum, a natural oil, to keep your hair moisturized.
 Excess of sebum clogs your scalp pores leading to many scalp issues.
 That's why cleansing your hair and scalp is important.
 Shampoo removes the excess oil from your scalp and cleans your hair follicles thoroughly.
 In this process, it also removes the unwanted dirt, dust and product buildup from your scalp and hair.
-Dirty scalp is also breeding ground for bacteria and can cause serious scalp conditions such as tinea capitis ( a type of ringworm infection), Seborrheic dermatitis etc. Hence, keeping your scalp clean is extremely important and hygienic too.
+Dirty scalp is also breeding ground for bacteria and can cause serious scalp conditions such as tinea capitis (a type of ringworm infection), fungal infection, seborrheic dermatitis etc. Hence, keeping your scalp clean is extremely important and hygienic too.

 2. Controls Hair Loss